Practical Driving Test in UK 2

 Qu.8 - Mark one answer

 You are driving in traffic at the speed limit for the road.
 The driver behind is trying to overtake.
-You should
+You shouldA.
+Move closer to the car ahead, so the driver behind has no room to overtake

 B. wave the driver behind to overtake when it is safe